-A strong employer brand showcases values, strategies, and company culture in your organisation - all essential for building stronger relationships with the people in your teams.
-In fact, more than 59% of managers say that branding is one of the critical components of their HR strategy.

-While there are many different definitions for "employer branding" depending on whom you ask, they'll mostly say the same thing.
+A strong employer brand showcases values, strategies, and company culture in your organisation - all essential for building stronger relationships with the people in your team, and this is especially important when it comes to new hires as although there are many different definitions for "employer branding" depending on whom you ask, they all mostly say the same thing.
 Your brand is the way that 'potential new recruits' in the business world perceive you, and your opportunity to showcase what makes you unique.